Managing in a World That is Round by Frances Hesselbein

 And then a period of massive historic change began, of global competition and blurred boundaries, of old answers that did not fit the new realities.
-In all three sectors of public, private, and social organizations there grew a new cynicism about our basic institutions.
+In all three sectors of public, private, and social organizations, there grew a new cynicism about our primary institutions.
 With government, corporations, and voluntary or social sector organizations trying to ride the winds of change, a different philosophy began to move across the landscape of organizations, and with it came a new language, a new approach, and a new diversity of leadership.

-“Mission-focused, values-based, demographics-driven”
+- “Mission-focused, values-based, demographics-driven”

-“Learning to lead people and not to contain them”
+- “Learning to lead people and not to contain them”

-“Management is a tool-not an end”
+- “Management is a tool-not an end”

-“Followership is trust”
+- “Followership is trust”

 We hear corporate leaders using more felicitous and inclusive language.
 For example, Jack Welch of General Electric: “Ten years from now, we want magazines to write about GE as a place where people have the freedom to be creative, a place that brings out the best in everybody, an open, fair place where people have a sense that what they do matters, and where that sense of accomplishment is rewarded in both the pocketbook and the soul.
 That will be our report card.”
-A powerful corporate leader speaking of soul?
+A robust corporate leader speaking of soul?
 The times are changing!

 |You can begin where you are, whatever your job.
-You can bring new insight, new leadership to your team, your group.|
+You can bring new insight and leadership to your team and your group.|

 With the return of a more fluid, circular view of the world, the days of turf battles, the star system, and the Lone Ranger are over.
 The day of the partnership is upon us.

-What is our business/mission?
+- What is our business/mission?

-Who is our customer?
+- Who is our customer?

-What does the customer value?
+- What does the customer value?

 We devoted many pages of our first issue to the power of a motivating, aligned mission, so I’ll add just a simple observation.
 An effective mission statement must fit on a T-shirt, and it must give people a clear, compelling, and motivating reason for the organization’s existence.
-For example, “To serve the most vulnerable,” the mission of the International Red Cross, satisfies both criteria and succeeds brilliantly; “To maximize shareholder value,” the de facto mission of many corporations, satisfies only the first, and fails miserably.
+For example, “To serve the most vulnerable,” the mission of the International Red Cross, satisfies both criteria and succeeds brilliantly; “To maximize shareholder value,” the de facto task of many corporations, satisfies only the first and fails miserably.

 Managing for diversity.
-Perhaps the biggest question in today’s world is, “How do we help people deal with their deepest differences?”
-Every leader must anticipate the impact of an aging, richly diverse population on the families, work organizations, services, and resources of every community.
+Perhaps the biggest question in today’s world is, “How do we help people deal with their greatest differences?”
+Every leader must anticipate the impact of aging, richly diverse population on the families, work organizations, services, and resources of every community.
 Headlines and TV tell us that governance amid diversity is the world’s greatest challenge.

 Thousands of dedicated public sector employees overcome daunting odds every day to improve their corner of the world.
-A huge social sector — with over a million voluntary organizations in the United States and over 20 million worldwide — shows what dedicated people can do, even on woefully inadequate budgets.
-And the incredible resources, energy, and expertise of the private sector reminds us that behind every problem there really is an opportunity.
-It is the leader’s job to identify the critical issues in which his or her organization can make a difference, then build effective partnerships based on mission, innovation, and diversity to address those issues.
+With over a million voluntary organizations in the United States and over 20 million worldwide, a substantial social sector shows what dedicated people can do, even on woefully inadequate budgets.
+And the incredible resources, energy, and expertise of the private industry remind us that there is an opportunity behind every problem.
+The leader’s job is to identify the critical issues in which their organization can make a difference, then build effective partnerships based on mission, innovation, and diversity to address those issues.

 We need to remember that we can do little alone and yet much together.
 To be effective, leaders must look beyond the walls of the corporation, the university, the hospital, the agency — and work to build a cohesive community that embraces all its people — knowing there is no hope for a productive enterprise within the walls if the community outside the walls cannot provide the healthy, energetic workforce essential in a competitive world.